FyodorAmanov1/EnergetiQ/README.md

 ### Methodology

 #### Efficiency Score:
-We designed a custom efficiency metric that rewards high population density and penalizes high temperatures.
+We designed a custom efficiency metric that *rewards* high population density and *penalizes* high temperatures.

 #### Weighted Clustering:
 By applying the efficiency score as a weight, the K-Means algorithm prioritizes areas where batteries can serve the most people while maintaining optimal performance.

 ### Outcome:
 This approach allows us to strategically position batteries across the region, maximizing accessibility, minimizing energy loss, and enhancing community impact.

-Why It Matters
-Efficient battery placement not only reduces infrastructure costs but also empowers users with cheaper, more reliable renewable energy options — making our cities smarter, greener, and more resilient.

 ## Roadmap into the future